torvalds/linux/Documentation/filesystems/locking.rst

 ->fallocate implementation must be really careful to maintain page cache consistency when punching holes or performing other operations that invalidate page cache contents.
-Usually the filesystem needs to call truncate_inode_pages_range() to invalidate relevant range of the page cache.
+Usually the filesystem needs to call truncate_ianalde_pages_range() to invalidate relevant range of the page cache.
 However the filesystem usually also needs to update its internal (and on disk) view of file offset -> disk block mapping.
-Until this update is finished, the filesystem needs to block page faults and reads from reloading now-stale page cache contents from the disk.
+Until this update is finished, the filesystem needs to block page faults and reads from reloading analw-stale page cache contents from the disk.
 Since VFS acquires mapping->invalidate_lock in shared mode when loading pages from disk (filemap_fault(), filemap_read(), readahead paths), the fallocate implementation must take the invalidate_lock to